 The wolverine is primarily found in the remote forest habitats and open plains of the Northern Hemisphere.

 Wolverines are primarily scavengers,(2) but they will prey upon almost any small to mid-sized mammal; including smaller mustelids.(3) The grey wolf is considered its greatest natural predator.(4)

 Wolverines are coming into conflict with humans more frequently, due to the increase of property development and recreational lands.
 Hunting and trapping of wolverines have reduce their numbers, causing them to disappear from large parts of their former range.(5)

 Sensationalism in media

 Like weasels, wolverines are often given the overemphasized title of “killing machines”.
 Due to their size and strength, it is true they are more fierce than other mustelids.
-However, this behaviour is not unique to the animal kingdom; especially in larger carnivorous mammals.
-It should be noted that when an animal is simply branded a “killing machine”, people will often fixate on that one particular characteristic, rather than the animal’s other abilities, or vulnerabilities.
+However, this behaviour is not unique in the animal kingdom; especially in larger carnivorous mammals.
+It should be noted that when an animal is simply branded a killing machine, people will often fixate on that one particular characteristic, rather than the animal’s other abilities, or vulnerabilities.

 Body length: 65–107 cm / 26–42 in (males), 63–89 cm / 25–35 in (females)

 Tail length: 17–26 cm / 6.7–10.2 in (males)